 The growth in the total number of vehicles also gives rise to congestion at peak traffic hours on major thoroughfares, in business districts, and often throughout the metropolitan area.
 Cities are important generators and attractors of mobility, which is associated with a set of geographical paradoxes that are self-reinforcing.
 For instance, economic specialization leads to additional transport demands, while agglomeration leads to congestion.
-Over time, a state of automobile dependency has emerged, which results in a declining role of other modes, thereby limiting alternatives to urban mobility through path dependency.
-Future development options are locked-in because of past choices, and a city can become locked-into planning decisions that reinforce the use of the automobile.
+Over time, automobile dependency emerged, which resulted in a declining role of other modes, thereby limiting alternatives to urban mobility through path dependency.
+Future development options are locked in because of past choices, and a city can become locked-into planning decisions that reinforce automobile use.
 In addition to the factors contributing to the growth of driving, two major factors contributing to automobile dependency are:

 - Underpricing and consumer choices.
 Most roads and highways are subsidized as they are considered a public good.
 Urban facilities cannot be built without providing road infrastructures.
 Consequently, drivers do not bear the full cost of automobile use, such as parking.
 Like the “Tragedy of the Commons”, when a resource is free of access (road), it tends to be overused and abused (congestion).
-This is also reflected in consumer choice, where automobile ownership is a symbol of status, freedom, and prestige, especially in developing economies.
-Single homeownership also reinforces automobile dependency if this ownership is favored through various policies and subsidies.
+This is also reflected in consumer choice, where automobile ownership symbolizes status, freedom, and prestige, especially in developing economies.
+Single home ownership also reinforces automobile dependency if this ownership is favored through various policies and subsidies such as tax rebates.

 - Planning and investment practices.
-Planning and the ensuing allocation of public funds aim towards improving road and parking facilities in an ongoing attempt to avoid congestion.
+Planning and the subsequent allocation of public funds aim towards improving road and parking facilities in an ongoing attempt to avoid congestion.
 Other transportation alternatives tend to be disregarded.
-In many cases, zoning regulations impose minimum standards of road and parking services, such as the number of parking spaces per square meter of built surface, and de facto impose a regulated automobile dependency.
+In many cases, zoning regulations impose minimum road and parking services standards, such as the number of parking spaces per square meter of built surface, and de facto impose a regulated automobile dependency.